Access4all/adg/pages/knowledge/web-components/README.md

 # Web Components

-**"Web Components" is an umbrella term for three main technologies: Custom elements, Shadow DOM and HTML templates.
+**"Web Components" is an umbrella term for three main technologies: Custom elements, shadow DOM and HTML templates.
 Using these technologies allows us to create reusable, optionally encapsulated components.
 There are some important caveats regarding accessibility we need to keep in mind when authoring web components.**

 [[_TOC_]]

 ## The main technologies

 [mdn](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) has the most useful overview of the underlying technologies.
-It is important to understand that they can be used
+It is important to understand that they can be used independently of each other.
+There is absolutely no need to use shadow DOM when writing web components.
+At the same time, shadow DOM can be used outside of custom elements, too.

 ### Custom Elements